 For this recipe, I used my 4-qt crockpot and it was about half full.
 A bigger crockpot could not be used for this same amount; the recipe amount would have to be doubled or tripled.
 Doubling or tripling the recipe would allow you to use a larger slow cooker if that’s the only size you have, plus it would allow you to make enough for several gifts.
 Also, a bonus of using my large slow cooker is that it has both an automatic shutoff and warm mode whereas my smaller slow cookers do not offer that feature.

 You Say Pumpkin, I Say Cushaw …

 I think you’ll be impressed by this pie.
 And not just by the filling.
 Moi, the queen of flourless and crustless, actually made a crust for this pie.
-Okay, I confess it’s my Never Fail Pie Crust, the kind you mix in the pie plate and then press down with your fingers.
+Okay, I confess it’s my Never-Fail No-Roll Press-In Pie Crust, the kind you mix in the pie plate and then press down with your fingers.
 Yes.
 Seriously.
 You didn’t think I was going to do a bunch of work chilling dough and using my rolling pin, did you?
 (You know me better than that.)
-Now go check out my Cushaw (or Pumpkin) Pecan Pie.
+Now go check out my Pumpkin Pecan Pie.

 Recapping this week’s Pumpkin Pie Plus … series:

 Wednesday~ Classic Pumpkin Bread